Skip to main content

 Can a Growth Mindset Be Cultivated?

 Definitely!
-A growth mindset isn’t something we’re born with; it’s a way of thinking that needs to be developed over time.
+A growth mindset isn’t something we’re born with; it’s a way of thinking that can be developed and nurtured over time.
+Cultivating a growth mindset involves shifting from a fixed mindset—where abilities are seen as static—to a perspective focused on continuous improvement and growth.

 So, you’re now ready to embrace the concept of a growth mindset for your child.
 You have seen its potential and the positive changes it can bring, and you’re eager about the new opportunities it can create.
 Next, it’s time for you to cultivate its growth in your child.
 Here are some practical tips that you can do to cultivate a growth mindset: